-I first began feeling stress in my job in 2006 which, was due to a change in my Head of Department and their poor style of management.
+I first began feeling stress in my job in 2006 which, was due to a change in my line management.
 It was then that I first started looking to leave teaching.
 I found an advert in the Birmingham Evening Mail about a coaching programme for people wanting to change careers.
 I visited the organisation and received a very pressured sales pitch (“Sign up today and you can have it for this price, but the price will double in 24 hours”).
 Because I was desperate to leave teaching, I parted with my money like a fool.
 I’m too embarrassed to say exactly how much I spent.
 Suffice to say, I could have spent the money on a couple of 14 night cruises.

 I was told that, over the sessions, I would learn the secret to being successful in searching for the perfect job and changing my life.
 Half of the first session was taken up by the coach telling me about their career and how they had now found the perfect job!
 They had never been a teacher.
 They didn’t give me the completed folder of resources at the start; I was given a section during each session which we worked through with a clue as to what this “magic formula” was.
 To cut a long story short, the answer was Networking.
 The more I networked, the more I would find the relevant contacts in other jobs which would increase my chances of finding another job.
 What a complete waste of money that was!